-Blocking spoofed mails going out of your cPanel/WHM web hosting server
+Blocking spoofed mails going out from your cPanel/WHM server to protect it from blacklists

 Outgoing spam is a major head ache for many web hosts.
 Spammers use compromised websites or mail accounts to send thousands of spam mail within a few mins.

 By the time the web host comes to know about it, the server IP would be blacklisted (eg. SpamHaus SBL), and legitimate mails would be bouncing left and right.